james08/CourseraGettingCleaningData/CopyBook.md

 NOTE: In this dataset which is a subset of the original data, all the below mentioned variables are a 'mean' calculation of the original grouped by subject and activity.

-- tBodyAcc-XYZ
+- tbodyacc-xyz
-- tGravityAcc-XYZ
+- tgravityacc-xyz
-- tBodyAccJerk-XYZ
+- tbodyaccjerk-xyz
-- tBodyGyro-XYZ
+- tbodygyro-xyz
-- tBodyGyroJerk-XYZ
+- tbodygyrojerk-xyz
-- tBodyAccMag
+- tbodyaccmag
-- tGravityAccMag
+- tgravityaccmag
-- tBodyAccJerkMag
+- tbodyaccjerkmag
-- tBodyGyroMag
+- tbodygyromag
-- tBodyGyroJerkMag
+- tbodygyrojerkmag
-- fBodyAcc-XYZ
+- fbodyacc-xyz
-- fBodyAccJerk-XYZ
+- fbodyaccjerk-xyz
-- fBodyGyro-XYZ
+- fbodygyro-xyz
-- fBodyAccMag
+- fbodyaccmag
-- fBodyAccJerkMag
+- fbodyaccjerkmag
-- fBodyGyroMag
+- fbodygyromag
-- fBodyGyroJerkMag
+- fbodygyrojerkmag

 The set of variables that were estimated from these signals are:

-- mean(): Mean value
+- mean: Mean value
-- std(): Standard deviation
+- std: Standard deviation

 Data Analysis/Cleaning Perfomed
 ================================